The federal Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.

 Directory information may be released without the student’s consent (Student Code (3-602(c))).
 Currently enrolled students may suppress directory information by following the directions found in the Student Code (3-604).

-The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University of Illinois at Urbana-Champaign to comply with the requirements of FERPA.
+The right to file a complaint with the U.S. Department of Education concerning alleged failures by the University of Illinois Urbana-Champaign to comply with the requirements of FERPA.

 The name and address of the office that administers FERPA is: